A lot or a little?

 Winning fights takes near endless patience, not to mention savant-level reflexes.
 And if you're thinking two-player co-op makes things easier, you're wrong.
 Two players on screen only doubles the chaos.
 Still, the most skilled and patient gamers get the glory, the unlockable color modes (two-tone and black-&-white) and the right to say they beat the game.
 The rest of us, well ... we get a taste of cool retro fun.

 Families can talk about violence in games.
 Is the impact of the violence in Cuphead affected by the cartoonish visuals that don't have any blood or gore?
 Why is this kind of action OK compared to other games?
 Would the violence be intensified if the visuals or gameplay were more realistic?

 What era does Cuphead hearken back to?
 Would you prefer if more animated games or cartoons looked like this instead of how they look today?

 Do you enjoy a challenge?
 Does the difficulty of Cuphead appeal to you or would it keep you from playing the game?
 Why?

 - Platforms: Nintendo Switch, Windows, Xbox One

 - Topics: Magic and Fantasy, Adventures

-- ESRB rating: E for Mild Fantasy Violence, Use of Alcohol and Tobacco
+- ESRB rating: E10+ for Fantasy Violence, Mild Language, Use of Alcohol and Tobacco

 Themes & Topics